 Physics is famous for its thought experiments.
 They are cheap and allow scientists to test out extreme conditions in physics to make sure that they work there also.
 One such experiment was Maxwell’s Demon, and since its mention by Maxwell in his Theory of Heat in 1871, it has provided countless individuals with enjoyment and physics with new insights into how we can resolve tricky situations.

-Besides, if the fast/slow compartments were to exist, then not only would there be a difference in temperature but also in pressure, and eventually that door would be unable to open because said pressure would allow the fast molecules to escape to the other chamber.
-A slight vacuum generated by the forces of the particles would require they escape (Al 76, Bennett 108).
+Besides, if the fast/slow compartments were to exist, then not only would there be a difference in temperature but also in pressure, and eventually, that door would be unable to open because said pressure would allow the fast molecules to escape to the other chamber.
+A slight vacuum generated by the forces of the particles would require them to escape (Al 76, Bennett 108).

 Imagine we have a vacuum chamber with two pistons facing each other and a removable partition wall between them.
-Also consider a latch that holes the left piston and wall controls in it.
-One side measures the single particle in the chamber (causing it to fall into a state) and closes the door, closing off one half of the chamber.
+Also, consider a latch that holes the left piston and wall controls in it.
+One side measures the single particle in the chamber (causing it to fall into a state) and closes the door, closing off one-half of the chamber.
 (Doesn’t the door moving use up energy?
 Szilard said it would be negligible to the dynamics of this problem).
-The piston in the empty chamber is released by the latch which was informed as to the identity of the empty chamber, allowing the piston to push up against the wall.
+The piston in the empty chamber is released by the latch, which was informed of the identity of the empty chamber, allowing the piston to push up against the wall.
 This requires no work since the chamber is a vacuum.
 The wall is removed.
-The particle hits the piston which is now exposed because of the wall being removed, forcing it back to its starting position.
-The particle does lose heat because of the collision, but is replenished from the environment.
-The piston resumes its normal position and the latch is secured, lowering the wall.
-The cycle then repeats indefinitely and the net loss of heat from the environment violates entropy…or does it?
+The particle hits the piston, which is now exposed because of the wall being removed, forcing it back to its starting position.
+The particle does lose heat because of the collision but is replenished from the environment.
+The piston resumes its normal position, and the latch is secured, lowering the wall.
+The cycle then repeats indefinitely, and the net loss of heat from the environment violates entropy…or does it?
 (Bennett 112-3)

-If we have someone who knowingly controls the flow of the molecule between two compartments like our original setup but there it turns out that the energy required to move the fast and slow onto each side is the same as if it were at random.
+We have someone who knowingly controls the flow of the molecule between two compartments like our original setup, but it turns out that the energy required to move the fast and slow onto each side is the same as if it were at random.
 This isn’t the case here because we now have a single particle.
 So it isn’t the solution we were looking for because the energy condition was already present with the non-demon setup.
 Sometihng else is amiss (Al 78-80, Bennett 112-3).

-And physicist proved it when they built an electron version of the engine.
-In this set-up, the particle can move back and forth between the divided partitions via quantum tunneling.
-But when a sensor applies a voltage, the charge will be trapped in a section and information will be gained.
+And physicists proved it when they built an electron version of the engine.
+In this setup, the particle can move back and forth between the divided partitions via quantum tunneling.
+But when a sensor applies a voltage, the charge will be trapped in a section, and information will be gained.
 But that voltage requires heat, proving that the demon does indeed expend energy and thus maintains the amazing Second Law of Thermodynamics (Timmer).